 But beware: Meal preparation isn't as simple as it seems.
 Hello Fresh assumes you have certain culinary staples accessible and that know your way around the kitchen.
 Or, at the very least, you've minced garlic before.

 Here's what else I learned during my first month with Hello Fresh, why I'm mostly sold on its service and answers to other questions you might have before subscribing.

 The cost of a Hello Fresh box varies depending on how many recipes you want and for how many people you order.
 I've been spending $96.87 for four portions of three meals per week, meaning each of my meals costs $32.29 and each portion costs $8.07.

 For my family, this is significantly less expensive than eating in a restaurant or ordering takeout.
+Hello Fresh also costs less than other meal kits like Marley Spoon, which starts at $9.99 per serving.
 We'd spend about the same at the store, if one of us had the time to shop.
-And with Hello Fresh's preportioned ingredients, we haven't lost money on spoiled groceries.
+And with Hello Fresh's pre-portioned ingredients, we haven't lost money on spoiled groceries.

 If you're cooking for two, however, the price of a three-meal box is $70.92.
 Each portion comes out to $11.82, which is probably less than you'd spend at a restaurant but might not justify eschewing the supermarket.

 If you add a fourth meal, the price per portion drops to $9.86.
 For comparison, Blue Apron's three-meal, four-serving plan costs about the same as Hello Fresh's, but the same two-serving plan costs just $60.